jeferal/point_net_suite/README.md

 </p>

 **Conclusions**
+The evaluation loss and accuracy are much more stable than in the previous experiment.
+Also, the model does better at learning the minority classes than in the pervious experiment.
+Adding more points has helped the model to learn better with DFPS.

 **Experiment More Dropout Extra Features, Weighted Loss**
 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |